 Thus, it is proposed to modify the damping coefficient through a linear equation depending on the sign of the speed and the amplitude of force.

-The $\alpha$ and $\beta$ coefficients were tuned to get a good behaviour of the lift at low speeds and to have the same sensitivity at maximal speeds than the admittance controller (30 N to get to 0.8 m/s).
+The $\alpha$ and $\beta$ coefficients were tuned to get a good behavior of the lift at low speeds and to have the same sensitivity at maximal speeds than the linear admittance controller (30~N to get to 0.8~m/s).
 However, the damping coefficient should be limited to prevent the lift from being too sensitive and hard to control \cite{duchaine_stable_2012}.
-Regarding these ideas, the coefficients of the damping controller were tuned in function of $b_0$, the damping coefficient of the classical admittance controller, to compare the classical admittance controller and the variable controller. $\alpha$ was set to $6b_0$ to get a good behaviour of the lift at low speeds and a good reaction when changing directions. $\beta$ was established to get 0.8 m/s when the user is pushing at $F_0=30~N$, and thus obtain the same speed range than the admittance controller.
+The coefficients of the varying controller were parameterized using $b_0$, the damping coefficient of the classical admittance controller, to compare the classical admittance controller and the variable controller. $\alpha$ was set to $6b_0$ to increase the lift's reaction at low speed and when changing directions. $\beta$ was established to get 0.8~m/s when the user is pushing at $F_0=30~N$, and thus obtain the same speed range than the baseline admittance controller.